TylerStanish/dns/README.md

-To run the tests, run `cargo test -- --test-threads 1` To run the server, run `cargo run`
+To run the tests, run `cargo test -- --test-threads 1` To run the server, run `cargo run`.
+It will start on port 5554

 Environment Variables:
 - `BLOCKLIST_FILE` the path to a blocklist file (if any)